 - meet education requirements;

-- complete coursework or training in the identification and reporting of child abuse offered by a New York State approved provider; and
+- complete coursework or training in Infection Control and in the identification and mandated reporting of child abuse offered by a New York State approved provider; and

 - meet examination requirements.

 The clinical experience required in the curriculum is provided through cooperation of Rochester area hospitals, long term care facilities and other health care agencies.
 All health care providers must abide by Occupational Safety and Health Administration (OSHA) Blood Borne Pathogen and NYS Department of Health regulations.

 Please contact the Admissions Office regarding current admission criteria and/or geographic limitation.
 Admission and continuation in the nursing program is conditional upon completion of the following requirements:

 1) High School: Algebra 2 Trig or Algebra 2 Common Core Algebra Regents exam with a score of 75 or higher OR MCC: MTH 096 (formerly MTH 080) with a grade of B- or better; or any of the following with a grade of C or better: MTH 104, MTH 140, MTH 141, MTH 165 (or higher); or MCC level 8 mathematics placement.
 High School: A grade of C or higher in Biology and Chemistry.

 Participation in the nursing program requires: